zalavariandris/kukac/Readme.md

 ======

 * to watch and compile
-coffee -o build/ -cw *.coffee
+coffee -output build/ --watch .

 To-do
 =====